chiru141/chiru141.github.io/_posts/2026-04-01-IndiaAIBoom.md

 In December 2025, I had noted how Finland is using heat from data centres to power homes.
 How India is looking at increasing water scarcity threat in already water stressed areas.

-Looks like CEEW already is saying what I was trying to articulate.
+Looks like CEEW (_Council on Energy, Environment and Water_) already is saying what I was trying to articulate.
 India needs an *integrated policy to transform the data centre boom from potential environmental and economic liability into a sustainable and a strategic national asset.* \[[CEEW, 2026](https://www.ceew.in/blogs/why-is-water-based-cooling-a-big-issue-for-ai-data-centres-in-india)\]

 **Three data points and three questions:**